Financing of mergers and acquisitions

 - expenses related to the preparation and execution of the transaction itself;

-It is important to determine what volume of financing of mergers and acquisitions required.
-Only then can you proceed to optimize it.
+It is important to determine how much financing for M&A is needed.
+Only after that you can proceed to its optimization.
 This procedure is aimed at reducing the amount of capital required for the transaction, and at the same time finding suitable sources of financing.

 The most attractive scheme for the buyer to pay for the cost of external sources of financing is their payment using cash flows from the acquired company.
-However, in practice, this scheme does not always work, so initially the buyer must pay with borrowed or borrowed funds.
-This can increase the risk of insolvency, reduce the profitability of the business and reduce its estimated cost by reducing the amount of net cash, which is why it is so important to optimize transaction financing wisely.
+However, in practice, such a scheme does not always work, so initially the buyer has to pay with borrowed or raised funds.
+This can increase the risk of insolvency, reduce the profitability of operations and reduce its estimated cost by reducing the amount of net cash, and that is why it is so important to optimize the financing of the transaction wisely.

-There are different ways to find funds for an M&A transaction.
-Each of them helps to optimize the process considering the economic situation and internal characteristics of the companies involved in the transaction.
+There are different ways to raise funds for an M&A transaction.
+Each of them helps to optimize the process in regard to the economic situation and the internal characteristics of the companies involved in the transaction.

 Sources of financing for mergers and acquisitions

 - The company’s own funds.
-This is the most expensive method, but it eliminates interest payments, reduces time frames, and does not require business transparency for a specific transaction.
-Companies do not often use their own capital, but this source of financing has the least risk.
+This is the most expensive method, but it eliminates interest payments, reduces time periods, and does not require transparency of business on a specific transaction.
+Companies rarely use their own capital, however it is the least risky source of financing.

-- Loans and funds raised.
-This method has its drawbacks, as the business becomes dependent on creditors.
-Before contacting the Bank, you should calculate what the situation will be in the company in a few years, whether it is worth taking risks and getting involved in long-term debt obligations.
-Of course, it is impossible to foresee everything, but you should also consider force-majeure.
-For example, does the business have enough margin of safety to withstand them if there are loans.
+- Loans and borrowed funds.
+This method has its drawbacks, as the business becomes dependent on lenders.
+Before contacting the bank, you should calculate what the situation in the company will be in a few years, whether it is worth taking risks and getting involved in long-term debt obligations.
+Of course, it is impossible to foresee everything, but force majeure should also be considered: does the business have enough margin of safety to withstand them in the presence of loans?

-The most popular source of financing for M&A transactions is Bank lending.
-However, loans provided by banks are associated with high risks.
+The most popular source of financing for M&A transactions is bank lending.
+However, loans provided by banks are associated with great risks.
 They are always long-term, so the business becomes more vulnerable and dependent on currency fluctuations, the position of the lender.

-M&A transactions require the assistance of lawyers with many years of experience in this field.
-It is desirable that they accompany the transaction from start to finish, but you can also involve experts at certain stages.
-Together with the Finance Department, they draw up a plan to optimize the financing of mergers and acquisitions and help with its implementation.
+To conduct M&A transactions, you need the help of lawyers with a lot of experience in this field.
+It is desirable that they accompany the transaction from beginning to end, but it is possible to involve experts at separate stages.
+Together with our finance department, they should come up with a plan to optimize the financing of mergers and acquisitions and help with its implementation.